skhetanNEU/cs5010-final-project-shubhangi_satvik_team/README.md

 1. User is displayed the details of the target player at the start of every turn (name, health and location)
 2. User is displayed the details of the current player at the start of every turn (name, weapons, current room)
 3. Look around command should display the details of the players current room and the details of the neighbours of the current room.
 4. A target pet is added to the world.
    1. It enters the same space as the target player
    2. It makes the room in which it is present invisible to the players of the game.
    3. Players can choose to move the pet to any room in the world (not necessarily a neighbour)
    4. Extra Credit: Like the target player, the target pet moves after every turn in a DFS manner.
 5. Players can choose to attack the target player.
    1. For a human player, it can choose to attack at any time in the game.
 The attack is unsuccessful if the target is not in the same room or if the attack was seen by some other players.
 It will however still be counted as a turn.
    2. For a computer player, if the target player is in the same room and the player cannot be seen by any other players in visible rooms, the player then prioritizes to attack.
 If not, a random turn is chosen for the player.
    3. A weapon used for attack irrespective of whether is successful or not, the weapon is removed as an evidence.
    4. If a player does not have any weapons it can choose to attack using poke which has damage value of 1.
    5. Computer player chooses the weapon that does most damage.

 ###### Requirements to be implemented for Milestone 4:
 Requirements for Milestone 4 are mainly about creating the View using which we can play the game.
 Some of the requirements for that are -

-1. Start by showing an about screen that welcomes the user to the game.
-In addition to the welcome message, this screen should provide credits to those who worked on the assignment.
+1. Start game by showing a screen to welcome the user to the game along with credits to the creators of the assignment.
-2. Provide an option for starting a new game with a new world specification, starting a new game with the current world specification, and quitting the game through a JMenu (Links to an external site.).
+2. Have a JMenu that provide options to start a new game with a new world specification, starting a new game with the default world specification, and quitting the game.
-3. The JFrame that you use should be able to be resized and still present a reasonable layout as long as the size if the window is at least 300 x 300.
-To accomplish this, embrace Java's layout managers to place components on the screen.
+3. Have a resizable JFrame with a reasonable layout in a minimum screen size of 300x300.
-4. When the game begins, the majority of the program's screen should show the graphical representation of the world along with a graphical representation of the the target character (but not the pet) and any players that have been added to the game.
-Each of these graphical representations should be overlaid on top of the graphical representation of the world in such a way to show their current location.
-Your program should support graphical representations of the target, and up to 10 players (in any combination of human and computer).
+4. Majority of the screen should show the graphical representation of the world along with the target character and any players that have been added to the game.
-5. Any world that is bigger than the area allocated to it on the screen should provide the ability to scroll the view.
+5. If world is bigger than the area allocated to it on the screen, provide the ability to scroll the view.
 6. Clearly indicate whose turn it is on the screen along with any information about where they are in the world.
 7. Provide an option for getting the player's description by clicking on the player's graphical representation.
 8. Provide an option for moving the player though the world using a mouse click.
 A player should not be able to make invalid moves.